13 min read

 A competitor can copy a product feature overnight.
 They cannot copy two years of consistent, credible publication in the right outlets.
 They cannot copy the relationships an executive has built with editors at Forbes and Fast Company.
 They cannot copy the body of work that AI systems have indexed and incorporated into their understanding of who the experts in a given domain are.

 This is what makes distribution a genuine moat rather than a temporary advantage.
-The CMI's 2025 B2B Content Marketing Report found that 87% of the highest-performing B2B organizations use content marketing for brand awareness, with 74% attributing it to demand and lead generation—but the organizations achieving these results are not executing distribution as a one-time campaign.
+The Content Marketing Institute's 2025 B2B Content Marketing benchmarks found that 87% of B2B marketers say content marketing helped them create brand awareness over the prior year, with 74% saying it helped generate demand and leadsβ€”but the organizations achieving the strongest results are not executing distribution as a one-time campaign.
 They are building infrastructure that accumulates in value over time.

 The executives who understand this earliest in their category will be the hardest to displace.
 The moat deepens with every published piece, every editor relationship, every buyer who has followed their thinking for a year before a sales conversation begins.